MNLierman/Device-Flashing/WD MyCloud Unbrick Recovery (using Telnet).md

 **Steps:**

 1. MyCloud not booting -> 1st step, plug your PC/laptop into the MyCloud directly via ethernet, from the tools zip, and start a DHCP server window and continuous ping with the magic packet targeting the MAC address.
 The needed files are in the link above and I will upload them here soon.
--- How this works: The MyCloud tries for 3-5 seconds on bootup to see a DHCP server on the network with the IP range of 192.168.0.1.
-I actually haven't tested other ranges but you could potentially serve it an unused IP range from your primary network, like x.x.x.250-253 or something which I've never seen any router serve out before, so that would be a safe range.
+-- How this works: The MyCloud tries for 3-5 seconds on bootup to see a DHCP server on the network with the IP range of `192.168.0.1` I actually haven't tested other ranges but you could potentially serve it an unused IP range from your primary network, like `x.x.x.250-253` or something which I've never seen any router serve out before, so that would be a safe range.
-2. Run telnet script to serve the MyCloud a 200MB recovery img with busybox.
+2. Run telnet script to serve the MyCloud the 20MB recovery img with busybox.
 3. Open 2 or 3 telnet windows using Putty or Kitty on the IP of the MyCloud port 23 and connection.
-Default should be 192.168.0.4, username root, password mycloud.
+Default should be `192.168.0.4`, username `root`, password `mycloud`.
 4. Get it on your primary network.
-Set static IP: "ifconfig eth0 192.168.1.200 netmask 255.255.255.0 up && route add default gw 192.168.1.1 && ifconfig eth0 down && ifconfig eth0 up" **Obviously replace with your IP.** You could also change the DHCP server script to server the MyCloud an unused range within your router's DHCP pool if you want, and that should work.
+Set static IP: "`ifconfig eth0 192.168.1.200 netmask 255.255.255.0 up && route add default gw 192.168.1.1 && ifconfig eth0 down && ifconfig eth0 up`" **Obviously replace with your IP.** You could also change the DHCP server script to server the MyCloud an unused range within your router's DHCP pool if you want, and that should work.
 I choose to use ifconfig, you could even do both just to be sure.
-5. Start FTP server: "tcpsvd -vE 0.0.0.0 21 ftpd / &" The & should allow it to keep the command running and you can Ctrl-C to get your input back on the window and reuse the window.
+5. Start FTP server: `tcpsvd -vE 0.0.0.0 21 ftpd / &` The `&` should allow it to keep the command running and you can Ctrl-C to get your input back on the window and reuse the window.
-6. Open FTP file manager and connect to port 21, username root, password mycloud, same as above.
-You now have an easy and versatile recovery environment to recovery data, create an image of the rootfs, kernel, or config partitions to see what you did wrong, and copy logs to see why it won't boot.
+6. Open FTP file manager and connect to port `21`, username `root`, password `mycloud`, same as above. **You now have an easy and versatile recovery environment** to manipulate/work with your MyCloud, recover data, create an image of the rootfs, kernel, or config partitions to see what you did wrong, and even copy logs to see why it won't boot.

 <br/>